 The VAUDE CI consists of various elements:

 We set these standards not only in terms of content, but also in choosing of means of communication.
 For environmental considerations, we try to replace print products with digital media as much as possible.
 This has helped us to reduce our paper consumption.
 In addition, we compensate for all emissions stemming from paper consumption.
+When using digital media or website development, we work to avoid unnecessary energy-intensive measures.

 Sustainability is a guiding theme in our choice of advertising.